DSAITm1/M2Project-MarketingVisualisation/README.md

 - Google Cloud account with BigQuery access
 - Python 3.8+ with virtual environment
 - BigQuery dataset with business data
-- Polars (automatically installed via requirements.txt)
+- Polars (for formatting only - automatically installed)

 ## 📞 Support